E2E Spoken Entity Extraction for Virtual Agents: Method

 \subsubsection{From Network output to Entities}

-We use the same mathematical formulation as CTC \cite{graves2006connectionist} to classify unseen speech input sequences in way to minimise task specific error measure i.e: output entity specific tokens.
+We use the same mathematical formulation as CTC \cite{graves2006connectionist} to classify unseen speech input sequences to minimise task specific error measure.
 Similar to standard practice, our CTC network has a softmax layer with one more unit than there are labels in $L$.
 The activation of the extra unit is the probability of observing a 'blank' or no label.
-The activation of the first L unites are interpreted as the probabilities of observing the corresponding labels at particular times.
-But contrary to standard use of CTC, our system output is contextualized over larger time-steps to output only entity relevant tokens.
+The activation of the first L units are interpreted as the probabilities of observing the corresponding labels at particular times.
+But contrary to standard interpretation of CTC, our system output is contextualized over larger time-steps to output only entity relevant tokens.

-More Formally, for an input sequence x of length T (steps in a sample) define a speech DNN encoder with m inputs, n outputs and weight vector w as a continous map $N_w: (R^m)^T \mapsto (R^n)^T$.
+More formally, for an input sequence x of length T (steps in a sample) define a speech DNN encoder with m inputs, n outputs and weight vector w as a continous map $N_w: (R^m)^T \mapsto (R^n)^T$.
 Let $y = N_w(x)$ be the sequence of network output, and denote by $y_{k}^{t}$ the activation of output unit $k$ at time $t$. $y_{k}^{t}$ is interpreted as the probability of observing label k at time t, thus, defining a distribution over the set $L^{'^T}$ of length T sequences over the alphabet $L^{'} = L \cup \{blank\}$: